LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 ### Leading Leaders

+- [Dealing with Team Rejection](https://informatiq.github.io/2017/06/25/Dealing-with-team-rejection.html): by Ramez Hanna.
+Takeaway: "Team needs to establish healthy relationships between its members based on trust and communications."
+Provides useful context points and insight for when you have to tell your report that they need to improve.

 - [How to Ensure a New Manager Succeeds](https://getlighthouse.com/blog/new-manager-how-to-help-succeed): by Lighthouse.
 Takeaway: Provide more support through 1:1's; give them good fundamentals to start; make some failure okay.

 - [The Sad Truth About Developing Executives](https://a16z.com/2015/03/16/the-sad-truth-about-developing-executives-2/): by Ben Horowitz.
 Takeaway: Instead of developing executives (which you can’t, and they should already be at the top of their game), give them information, expectations, and context to do their jobs.